petecarapetyan/webappwriter/docs/index.md

 # A surge in creativity?

-I didn't expect a surge in creativity by migrating to an SSG.
+I didn't expect a surge in creativity by migrating to an [SSG, or Static Site Generator](https://en.wikipedia.org/wiki/Web_template_system#Static_site_generators).
 No wonder SSGs are so popular with the tech crowd.

 Maybe I shouldn't have been surprised.
 Meaningful work, as a side effect of my choice of stacks?